lllyasviel/ControlNet/README.md

 # Features & News

+2023/03/03 - We release a discussion - [Precomputed ControlNet: Speed up ControlNet by 45%, but is it necessary?](https://github.com/lllyasviel/ControlNet/discussions/216)

 2023/02/26 - We released a blog - [Ablation Study: Why ControlNets use deep encoder?
 What if it was lighter?
 Or even an MLP?](https://github.com/lllyasviel/ControlNet/discussions/188)

 2023/02/20 - Implementation for non-prompt mode released.
 See also [Guess Mode / Non-Prompt Mode](#guess-anchor).